Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Introduction

 \section{Introduction}

-Federated learning (FL) enables multiple edge devices to collaboratively train a machine learning (ML) model using data stored locally on each device.
-Existing conventional ``star-topology'' FL methods rely on a central server to conventional sent from the clients \cite{mcmahan2017communication}.
-However, in decentralized networks, a central server may not always be available to conduct model aggregations \cite{brinton2025key}.
-Motivated by this, recent research has investigated decentralized federated learning (DFL), in which edge devices iteratively communicate their model parameters with their one-hop neighbors after completing their local model training \cite{koloskova2020unified}.
-While synchronization among the edge devices in conventional FL is readily guaranteed through the aggregation at the end of each training round, DFL algorithms need to incorporate a cooperative consensus strategy to their learning process so that devices gradually learn the same model \cite{nedic2009distributed}.
+Federated learning (FL) enables multiple edge devices to collaboratively train a machine learning (ML) model using data stored locally on each device \cite{kairouz2021advances}.
+Existing conventional ``star-topology'' FL methods rely on a central server to aggregate the models sent from the clients \cite{mcmahan2017communication}.
+However, in decentralized networks, a central server may not always be available to perform model aggregations \cite{brinton2025key}.
+Motivated by this, recent research has investigated decentralized federated learning (DFL), in which edge devices iteratively communicate their model parameters with their one-hop neighbors after completing their local model training \cite{yuan2024decentralized}.
+Although synchronization among edge devices that participate in conventional FL is readily guaranteed as they overwrite their local models with the one receiver from the server at the end of each training round, DFL algorithms must incorporate a cooperative consensus strategy into their learning process so that devices gradually learn the same model \cite{nedic2009distributed}.

-When training ML models via FL, it is typically assumed that the test data is drawn from the same probability distribution as the training data \cite{zhou2022domain}.
+When training ML models using FL/DFL, it is typically assumed that test data are drawn from the same probability distribution as training data \cite{zhou2022domain}.
 However, this assumption does not always hold; in many real-world applications, a distribution shift can occur between the training set (source) and the test set (target) \cite{ben2010theory}.
-For example, consider an image classification task where the data-collecting devices can only capture images of objects during the morning and the afternoon (source domains), while our goal is to train a model which can also classify different objects in images taken at night (target domain).
-It has been shown that ML algorithms can drastically fail to achieve generalization to such unseen target domains without making any special adjustments to their training processes \cite{wang2022generalizing}.
-Domain generalization (DG) aims to mitigate this issue, with the goal of preventing a degradation in performance of ML models under such distribution shifts \cite{zhou2022domain}.
+For example, consider a network of autonomous vehicles \cite{filos2020can} with the aim of improving their image classification models using DFL.
+As these devices are driven mainly during the morning and afternoon, they mostly contain images in daylight (source domains), while their goal is to train a generalized model capable of classifying images taken at night (target domain) as well.
+ML algorithms have been shown to drastically fail in achieving generalization to such unseen target domains without making special adjustments to their training processes \cite{wang2022generalizing}.
+Domain generalization (DG) aims to mitigate this issue, with the goal of preventing performance degradation under such distribution shifts \cite{zhou2022domain}.